 There are a number of simple steps that property owners can and should take to prevent stair accidents.
 Failure to make reasonable efforts to ensure that a stairway is safe could result in financial liability for the property owner.
 These safety measures include:

-- Keep any slippery throw rugs away from stairways, or ensure that they have non-skid coating
+Keep any slippery throw rugs away from stairways, or ensure that they have a non-skid coating

 If you’ve been injured in a stair fall accident in Kentucky, Indiana, or Tennessee, don’t wait to take action to get the money you need to recover.
-Contact the seasoned, compassionate, and dedicated personal injury attorneys at the Slechter Law Firm in Louisville for a consultation, at 502-694-5407 or by emailing us.
+Contact the seasoned, compassionate, and dedicated personal injury attorneys at the Slechter Law Firm in Louisville for a consultation or by emailing us.